aalzeitoun/QA-over-HKG-API/README.md

 ## Description

 In this work, we explore the core chain approaches for the task of Knowledge Graph Question Answering (KGQA).
-We adopt hyper-relational KG (e.g., Wiki- data) as new domain for previous work, focusing on pre-trained Language model, Sentence-BERT is state-of-the-art sentence and text embedding, we proposed method for core chain ranking on two QA data-set LC-QuAD 2.0 over wikidata knowledge graph.
+We adopt hyper-relational KG (e.g., Wikidata) as new domain for previous work, focusing on pre-trained Language model, Sentence-BERT is state-of-the-art sentence and text embedding, we proposed method for core chain ranking on two QA dataset [LC-QuAD 2.0](https://figshare.com/projects/LCQuAD_2_0/62270) over wikidata knowledge graph.
 Our system generates the core chains from a natural language question (NLQ) then ranks these core chains in-order to build actual Sparql query.
 In addition, we explore the intention of the question, we consider this task as a predicting task and we pre-trained BERT model to accomplish it.

 ## Getting Started